pcs289/hackovid-back/Readme.md

-# PimPamPum Backend
+# Apropapp Backend

-In this repository you will find the source code for the PimPamPum backend.
+In this repository you will find the source code for the Apropapp backend.

 ## Installation